This is the second part of a series. You can read part one here.

 The bodies of Captain Edwards and Trooper Warburton were vandalized in the most gruesome fashion — their heads chopped off and stuck on piles in Taiz, the twin capital of Aden.
-The headless corpses were, eventually, recovered by a British patrol.
+The headless corpses were eventually recovered by a British patrol.

 For the rest of their Radfan deployment, the SAS focused on special reconnaissance and intelligence gathering operations.
-From small OPs high on the mountains, they reported rebel and North Yemeni movements to the conventional command, calling air and artillery fire when necessary.
+From small OPs high in the mountains, they reported rebel and North Yemeni movements to the conventional command, calling air and artillery fire when necessary.

 The SAS had gotten a taste of Aden’s mountains and tribes.
 But their next operations would be completely different — urban counter-terrorism in Aden’s narrow backstreets.